-40 MW Biomass power plants in Fort St. James and Merritt, Canada
+Detailed Engineering for Two 40 MW Biomass Plants in Fort St. James and Merritt, Canada

 Canada